kaicarver/kaicarver.github.io/_posts/2020-09-17-first_real_post.md

-# First real post?
+# First experiment: cats and dogs

-This is supposed to be my first real post.
+This is supposed to be my first real post about fast.ai after playing around with this nice blogging software.

-Working on it...

-My idea is to
+My original idea was to:

-- introduce myself very briefly
+- introduce myself briefly
-- talk briefly about setting up
+- talk briefly about setting up to run AI experiments
-- give a real example, which may just be discussion of cats and dogs and alligators
+- give a real example matching a lesson in the book

-It's just to get my feet wet, and I need to do more studying, not spend too long on blogging.
+But I'm just going to get my feet wet, and I need to do more studying, not spend too long on blogging.

-So I'll start by showing my first notebook.
+So I'll skip the introductions and start by just showing my first bit of code.

-This is the example from chapter 1: a dog and cat recognizer in 15 lines of code!
+This is the example from chapter 1: an AI dog and cat recognizer in only 15 lines of code!

 ```python
 from fastai.vision.all import *